calgaryai/calgaryai.github.io/_pages/landing.md

 logo: calgaryailogo.svg
 social: false  # includes social icons at the bottom of the page
 ---
+**Calgary Artificial Intelligence**

-**Calgary Artificial Intelligence Group.** Promoting AI research, education and development in Calgary.
+Promoting AI research, education and development in Calgary